yasirbhutta/yasirbhutta.github.io/google/docs/google-assistant.md

 - "Turn on Do Not Disturb"
 - "Turn on Bluetooth"

+### Open apps

+- "Open Translate"
+- "Search for yoga classes on YouTube."
+Then say "Share this with mom"
+- "Find hotels in Lahore on Maps"
+- "[Artist name] on YouTube Music"
+- "Show me emails from ali on Gmail"

 ### Further reading

 - [What you can ask Google Assistant](https://support.google.com/assistant/answer/7172842?hl=en)